hcmlab/emovoice/docs/index.md

 EmoVoice is primarily developed and tested on Windows systems.
 To use it on Unix-based platforms you will have to download and compile [SSI](http://openssi.net) the code yourself.
 The following guide assumes you are using Windows.
 Also, EmoVoice does not come with a large audio corpus.
 For testing a script is provided to download data and train a classifier for seven basic emotions).
 However, we recommend to use your own recordings (if you opt to train a user-dependent model) or enlarge the amount of data.
 The quality of a classifier depends highly on the quality *AND* quantity of the data available for training.
 The more hours of speech and the more speakers (in case you opt for a speaker-independent system) the better!

-To start, check out the EmoVoice [repository](https://github.com/hcmlab/emovoice) from Github and initially run the `do_bin.cmd` script.
-The core tools will be downloaded to the `bin\` folder.
+Before you start, make sure [Python 3.x](https://www.python.org/downloads/) is installed and has been added to the `%PATH%` variable (you can choose this during the installation).
+Note that the scripts will not work with older versions of Python.
+Also make sure [Visual Studio 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=52685) is installed on your system.
+Now, check out the EmoVoice [repository](https://github.com/hcmlab/emovoice) from Github and run the `do_bin.cmd` script.
+This will download the core tools to the `bin\` folder.
 Whenever you wish to update EmoVoice to the latest version, re-run the script.
 Note that all other dependencies will be automatically resolved on-demand, so please make sure to have a stable internet connection while running EmoVoice.

 If you want to test EmoVoice or do not have an own corpus at hand, you may want to run the `do_data.cmd` script next.
 This will download the audio samples from the [Berlin Database of Emotional Speech](http://emodb.bilderbar.info/index-1024.html).
 The data was recorded as a part of the DFG funded research project SE462/3-1 in 1997 and 1999 and contains a database of emotional utterances spoken by actors.
 For more information check the references [here](http://emodb.bilderbar.info/index-1024.html).
 After running the script you will find folders for six basic emotions and neutral in the `data\\chunks` folder including 533 wav files (see next [section](#audio-signal)).

 # Audio Signal {#audio-signal}